On paracomposition and change of variables in Paradifferential operators: Paracomposition

 \subsection{Main results for paracomposition on $\r^d$}

 We start by a formal computation, as in \cite{Taylor07}, using the Littlewood-Paley decomposition and two functions $u$ and $\chi$:

-\begin{remark} Heuristically the term 1 has frequencies of $u$ smaller than that of $\chi$ and as in classical paradifferential results will depend mainly on the regularity of $\chi$.
-This is indeed the main term in Bony's para-linearization Theorem modulo a more regular remainder:
+Heuristically the term 1 has frequencies of $u$ smaller than that of $\chi$ and as in classical paradifferential results will depend mainly on the regularity of $\chi$.
+This is indeed the main term in Bony's para-linearisation theorem modulo a more regular remainder:

 Same as term 1, heuristically term 2 will essentially depend on the regularity of u, with a remainder depending on $\chi$ and $u$ that is more regular when it's well defined.
 Thus (2) will naturally give rise to the paracomposition operator.
 To better understand it, let us suppose just for the next computation that $\chi$ is linear and invertible: